Mat378/Frontend-Mentor-Challenges/README.md

 # Frontend-Mentor-Challenges
-This repo contains some of the frontend mentor challenges i took to improve my HTML, CSS and JS
+Contains some of the frontend mentor challenges i took to improve on basic my HTML, CSS and JS